Monochromish/Kalopsia-Bot/README.md

-**Music Commands** such as Play, Filter, Seek, etc..., **Nsfw Commands** such as Anal, Boobs, 4k, etc..., **Utility Commands** such as Avatar, Calculator, Weather, etc..., I will be adding some more commands such as giveaway commands & afk system soon
+**Music Commands** such as Play, Filter, Seek, etc..., **Nsfw Commands** such as Anal, Boobs, 4k, etc..., **Utility Commands** such as Avatar, Calculator, Weather, etc..., I will be adding some more commands such as AFK Commands and Fun Commands

 ## Installation 📥